 In Cambodia, the dominant form of GBV is intimate partner or domestic violence.
-In the National Survey on Women's Health and Life Experiences in Cambodia, undertaken in 2014 using the World Health Organisation (WHO) methodology (considered the gold standard for national violence incidence and prevalence studies), approximately one in five ever partnered women aged 15-64 reported having experienced physical and/or sexual violence by an intimate partner at least once in their lifetime.
+In the National Survey on Women's Health and Life Experiences in Cambodia, undertaken in 2014 approximately one in five ever partnered women aged 15-64 reported having experienced physical and/or sexual violence by an intimate partner at least once in their lifetime.
 Eight percent reported experiencing physical or sexual violence in the 12 months prior to the survey.
 For those experiencing violence, it was more likely to be severe (for three quarters of women) and frequent, rather than a one-off incident (MoWA, 2015, p.
 46).
 Cambodian women also experience non-partner violence.
 The same survey found that 14 percent of women aged 15-64 reported having experienced physical violence by someone other than an intimate partner after the age of 15, and four percent had experienced sexual violence by a non-intimate partner (MoWA, 2015, p.
 58).